GabrielSolana29/rs_fNIRS_PD/README.md

 **Pre-processing**

 --Not recommended--

 To create a new dataset CSV file with the original data, download all the signals from (Guevara, E., Rivas-Ruvalvaba, F.F., Kolosova-Machuca, et al. 2023) in .tsv format and add them to the CSV folder.
 Finllay run the "create_dataset.py script".

 --Recomended--
-If using the "complete_dataset.csv" file provided in this repository, execute the "feature_extraction_dataset.py" script.
-After running it will output the "complete_dataset.csv"
+Download the CSV "complete_dataset.csv" as described in the previous section and store it in the CSV folder.

 **Feature extraction**